aws-powertools/powertools-lambda-python/docs/core/logger.md

 By default, this Logger and the standard logging library emit records with the default AWS Lambda timestamp in **UTC**.

 <!-- markdownlint-disable MD013 -->
 If you prefer to log in a specific timezone, you can configure it by setting the `TZ` environment variable.
 You can do this either as an AWS Lambda environment variable or directly within your Lambda function settings.
-[Click here](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html#configuration-envvars-runtime){target="_blank"} for a comprehensive list of available Lambda environment variables.
+See the [Lambda environment variables documentation](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html#configuration-envvars-runtime){target="_blank"} for a comprehensive list of available options.
 <!-- markdownlint-enable MD013 -->

 ???+ tip